 1. Get preventive exams.
-If you're over age 45, you should be screened for colorectal cancer every 5 to 10 years.
-If you have a family history of this type of cancer, you may want to schedule a screening sooner.
+If you're over age 45, you should be

 2. Maintain a healthy weight, or lose weight if you need to.
 About 40 percent of all cancers have one thing in common: being overweight or obese.